 How to complain

-You should first speak to the individual concerned or their manager and try and resolve the complaint informally.
-Staff and volunteers are required to give their name and the name of their manager if requested.
+The service user should speak to the individual concerned or their line manager and try to resolve the complaint informally.
+The member of staff or volunteer concerned is required to give their name and the name of their line manager if requested.

 Most complaints give useful feedback to us on our service.
 However Carers Leeds has a responsibility to protect its staff from people who behave in a way which is abusive or malicious and to avoid inappropriate use of our resources through dealing with such behaviour.

 Examples of behaviour where the complaint will not be investigated:

 - Abusive or threatening behaviour—whether in person or in writing.